Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference

 \begin{theorem} Suppose Assumptions \ref{assum:smoothness} - \ref{assum:mle_consistent} all hold.
 Suppose there exists an $n_0$ such that for all $n \ge n_0$ and for all $s > 0$, $v\cdot \sum_{j=1}^ns^j(\hat{x}_n + vs) > 0$.
 Let $Z^n_t$ be a $1-$dimensional canonical Zig-Zag process targeting $\Pi^{(n)}$.
 Suppose $X^n_0 = \hat{x}_n$.
 For all $\epsilon > 0$ and $t \ge 0$,

 \end{theorem}

 A sufficient condition for the assumption in Theorem \ref{thm:canonical} to hold is when $f(y;x)$ is log-concave as a function of $x$ for any $y$ (where $f(y;x)$ is the data generating density for a given parameter $x$), and $\hat x_n$ satisfying $\sum_j s^j (\hat x_n) = 0$ exists.
-Since the sequence $\hat{x}_n$ converges to $x_0$ in probability, Theorem \ref{thm:canonical} implies that once it gets close to $x_0$, the canonical Zig-Zag stays close to $x_0$ as $n \to \infty$.
-To obtain a non-trivial limit in stationarity the process needs to be analyzed on its natural scale which depends on the rate of the posterior contraction.
+Since the sequence $\hat{x}_n$ converges to $x_0$ in probability, Theorem \ref{thm:canonical} means that once it gets close to $x_0$, the canonical Zig-Zag stays close to $x_0$ as $n \to \infty$, thus implying a trivial fluid limit.
+To obtain a non-trivial limit in stationarity the process needs to be analyzed on its natural scale, which depends on the rate of the posterior contraction.
 Consider the reparameterization,

 The posterior distribution $\Pi^{(n)}$ in terms of the $\xi-$parameter converges to a multivariate Gaussian distribution.
 Under this reparameterization, it is natural to expect that the Zig-Zag process converges to a non-trivial stochastic process targeting the asymptotic Gaussian distribution.